Norwegian Fjords

 Glacier Excursions

-• Take an ice hike on Folgefonna Glacier.
+• Hike on ice on Folgefonna Glacier.

 Cycling and Scenic Drives